parshav42/parshav42/README.md

 ## 🧠 About Me

-I'm a **Machine Learning Engineer** focused on building intelligent systems that combine **computer vision, retrieval-augmented generation, LLMs, and AI agents**.
+I'm a **Machine Learning Engineer** focused on building intelligent systems that combine **computer vision, retrieval-augmented generation**.

 Currently working as a **Software Engineer Intern at A3 Services**, where I work on practical ML and AI solutions with an emphasis on real-time inference, automation, and deployable systems.